jmlucas31070-dev/jasias-quest/readme.md

 ## News/Updates

 * **Version 0**:
 All made from a script that I had an AI write.
-It compared this repo vs a repo of stendhal scr code, and produced Andor's Trail maps and tilesets.aThe maps are completely buggy and may. or may not have correct exits.
+It compared this repo vs a repo of stendhal scr code, and produced Andor's Trail maps and tilesets.
+The maps are completely buggy and may. or may not have correct exits.
 That is a lot of Tiled Editor work on all the maps.
 The AT src code hasn't changed, but I'm sure no apk will load all the tilesets and maps, they are just for reference and some areas won't even be used, pruned to another directory for future expansions.

 * **Version 1**:
 Asked AI to build a foraging and mining ability.
 It built a skeleton room that I can overlay for both activities.
 Forage drops items and mining requires a pick axe weilded.